stanfordnlp/dspy/docs/docs/building-blocks/1-language_models.md

 ## Using the LM with DSPy signatures.

-You can also use the LM via DSPy [signatures] and [modules], which we discuss in more depth in the remaining guides.
+You can also use the LM via DSPy [`signature` (input/output spec)](https://dspy-docs.vercel.app/docs/building-blocks/signatures) and [`modules`](https://dspy-docs.vercel.app/docs/building-blocks/modules), which we discuss in more depth in the remaining guides.

 ```python
 # Define a module (ChainOfThought) and assign it a signature (return an answer, given a question).